 The Cape Coral Police Department handles hundreds of calls for service a week and we are constantly trying to learn and improve the way we do things.
 As the citizens we serve, your feedback is important to us and is a valuable learning and training tool.
 Did you have a recent interaction with one of our officers?
 Would you like to give that officer a pat on the back or just tell us how that interaction went?
 We'd like to know.
-Click on the link below to fill out the Police Officer Interaction Form.
+Click on the button below to fill out the Employee Interaction Form.

 Any individual may make a complaint either by telephone, in writing, or in person.
-The complainant may choose to identify him(her)self or remain anonymous.
+The complainant may choose to identify him/herself or remain anonymous.

 A complaint may be submitted to any member of the Cape Coral Police Department.
 The complaint, depending on its nature, is forwarded to either the Watch Commander or the Internal Affairs Section, and a written report is made.